High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Method

-\textbf{Training.} We optimize our model via the MSE photometric loss between ground-truth pixels and rendered pixels.
-In the given setup, our experiments have suggested that keeping the RGB output improves training performance.
-Nonetheless, the density prediction is the only output kept to be used in the self-model once training has concluded.
-To train density-output-only high-DOFs neural fields, the MSE loss may be used between binarized images and volume renderings with $\mathbf{c}$ set to black.
+\textbf{Training.} We optimize the model via a photometric mean squared error (MSE) loss between ground-truth $\mathbf{C^{proj}}$ and rendered pixels $\mathbf{\hat{C}}$.
+Our experiments suggest that keeping the RGB output improves training performance.
+Nonetheless, the density prediction is the only output kept to be used in the self-model after training.
+To train density-output-only high-DOFs neural fields, the MSE loss may be used between binarized images and renderings with $\mathbf{c}$ set to black.

-\subsection{Neural-field self-model and applications}
+\subsection{Neural-Field Self-Model and Applications}

-\textbf{Self-Model.} The trained map $f_\Phi$ is a neural-implicit kinematic model of the robot since it enables to reconstruct the robot's shape conditioned on its joint configuration.
-By learning this model only from annotated 2D images, this replaces the need to know the robot geometry altogether.
-Such a neural-implicit model gives rise to applications in motion planning, similar to the use of a classical geometric kinematic model.
+\textbf{Self-model.} The trained map $f_\Phi$ is an implicit full-body kinematic model of the robot since it enables the reconstruction of its shape conditioned on its joint configuration.
+Learning this model only from annotated 2D images replaces the need to know the robot geometry altogether.

-\textbf{Motion planning: Touching a target object via inverse kinematics.} Extending \cite{chen2022fully}, we demonstrate an immediate downstream use case of the model as motion planning.
-Due to the differentiable nature of the model's forward prediction of the density of a point given the configuration, we can compute the inverse kinematics, that is the configuration such that a point is occupied.
-For this purpose, the MLP parameters are fixed and the input joint values are optimized via projected gradient descent (PGD) to minimize the deviation from the target density level.
+\textbf{Motion planning: Reaching a target via inverse kinematics.} Extending \cite{chen2022fully}, we demonstrate motion planning as an inherent downstream application of the model.
+Due to the differentiable forward prediction of the density of a point given the configuration, we can compute the inverse kinematics, that is the configuration such that a point is occupied.
+For this purpose, the MLP parameters are fixed, and the input joint values are optimized via projected gradient descent (PGD) to minimize the delta to the desired density.

 By choosing appropriate points, the robot can, for example, compute how to reach an object.
 Furthermore, by selecting the initial configuration of the optimization to be the current configuration of the robot and acting in an obstacle-free environment, the inverse kinematics optimization steps can be cast as a path to reach the target.
-Precisely, given information about the target, we uniformly sample $N$ surface points $O_s=\{\mathbf{x_i}\}_{i=1}^N$ and query the robot's density on them, leveraging that density on the surface above a threshold $\tau$ indicates touch.
+Precisely, given information about the target, we uniformly sample $N$ points from its surface $O_s=\{\mathbf{x^{(i)}}\}_{i=1}^N$ and query the robot's density on them, leveraging that density on the surface above a threshold $\tau$ indicates touch.
 In the fine model, starting from a no-touch configuration $\boldsymbol{\theta^{(0)}}$, we minimize the following loss, which will be $\leq0$ when the target is reached:

-The final ReLU activation at $\Phi_{\text{MLP}}$'s output unit for $\sigma$ is removed to produce non-zero gradients.